About me

 When I started looking for a job in London in October 1976, I thought the best place to look was in a department store in Oxford Street.
 So I went to the end of the street and started walking down it.
 I sensed that wherever I chose to direct my steps, whatever department store I would go into, my choice would affect the rest of my life.
 I reached Bourne & Hollingsworth at 120 Oxford Street and walked in.
 I got a job in the Counting House as a secretary.

-(Bournes ceased trading in 1984.
+NOTE: Bournes ceased trading in 1984.
 After some years the empty site was remodelled on the inside while the historical façade was kept intact, and it became the uninspiring London Plaza.
-In recent years it was remodelled on the inside again, coming back to resembling the old department store again, and it became the Next flagship store, which it is to this present day.)
+In recent years it was remodelled on the inside again, coming back to resembling the old department store again, and it became the Next flagship store, which it is to this present day.
+ANOTHER NOTE: There’s a blue plaque on the historical facade, saying that Samuel Taylor Coleridge lived in a house on this site.

 In December 1976 I was living in Bournes’ staff hostel, Warwickshire House at 60 Gower Street.
 I received an inner command, a forceful command, to visit Vienna.
 Immediately I booked a plane flight and hotel.
 I didn’t know why I was being commanded to go to Vienna.
 Vienna was famous in my mind, but I still didn’t know why I had to go there, right then and right there.